BrigadaSOS/brigadasos.xyz/README.md

 ```

 To build and serve a local copy of the page (same as the production environment)

 ```
 npm run build && npm run server
 ```

 ## Deploy

-Commits deployed to `main` branch will get automatically deployed to the main website by Netlify.
+Commits deployed to `main` branch will get automatically deployed to the main website by Cloudflare Pages.
 Use Pull Requests for proposing and previewing changes before merging directly.